Bone Marrow Transplant (Stem Cell Transplant)

 National Comprehensive Cancer Center (NCI) logo

-Recognized as one of the leading programs of its kind, UT Southwestern's hematologic malignancies team has performed approximately 2,500 bone marrow transplants (also known as stem cell transplants) while achieving some of the strongest survival rates for patients in the region.
+Recognized as one of the leading programs of its kind, UT Southwestern's hematologic malignancies team has performed approximately 2,500 bone marrow transplants (also known as stem cell transplants) and more than 300 CAR T-cell infusions, achieving some of the strongest survival rates in the region.

 Our highly specialized program is part of the Harold C. Simmons Comprehensive Cancer Center, the only National Cancer Institute-designated comprehensive cancer center in North Texas.